 Hence, if your website speed is suffering, it’s time to check the installed apps and remove the ones you no longer need.
 You might find a few apps that you installed to check how they functioned and forgot to uninstall them.
 Similarly, if there are any apps that you no longer require, for example, a slider app, or a fancy loader app, remove it to reduce the web page’s load.

-Another helpful trick to increase your page speed is to remove the app you believe increases the loading time.
+Another helpful trick for Shopify speed optimization is to remove the app you believe increases the loading time.
 Run your website without it and note down how quickly your page loaded.
 Find an alternative for the removed app, install it, and load your page again to check the difference in loading time.

 Repeat it with other installed apps to discard all the apps that slow down your web page’s speed.

 Every seller endeavors to provide an unforgettable experience to its users.
 We believe you want that too.
 Therefore, minimize the redirects and broken links.
 If your website has too many redirects and broken links, it can create a performance issue and deteriorate the user experience.
-In addition, it also affects your SEO which impedes websites’ ranking and visibility on search engine result pages.
+In addition, it also affects your Shopify site speed optimization & SEO which impedes websites’ ranking and visibility on search engine result pages.

 Do you want to learn the easiest way to reduce redirects and broken links?